TryItOnline/tiosetup/README.md

 # Put the private key to private/id_rsa
 # Put the public key to public/id_rsa.pub
 # letsencrypt.tar.gz
-# In order to acknowledge that you configured all the required information below in
-# the private folder set the following line to
-# ConfigChanged="y"
-ConfigChanged="n"
 ```

 Below is a general scenario of starting main server setup: